-Facebook is still one of the best ad platforms in the world for a number of reasons (1.65 billion monthly active users and amazing, if somewhat unsettling, tracking ability to name a few), but with organic reach plummeting, you have to pay to play.
+Facebook is still one of the best ad platforms in the world for a number of reasons (1.65 billion monthly active users and an amazing, if somewhat unsettling, tracking ability), but with organic reach plummeting, you have to pay to play.
 And one of the best ways to do that is carousel ads.

 According to Facebook, carousel ads drive a 30-50% drop in cost-per-conversions over static ads.
-Digiday takes it even farther reporting carousel ads are 10x better at getting that click than a static sponsored post.
+Digiday takes it even farther, reporting that carousel ads are 10x better at getting that click than a static sponsored post.

 Any ad format with this kind power is one you need in your arsenal.

 Here’s what we’re going to cover to make you a master of the carousel ad:

 - How to Create